OSGeo/gdal/gdal/doc/source/development/rfc/rfc45_virtualmem.rst

 -----------------------------

 C/C++ API --> compatible (new API).
 C ABI --> compatible (new API).
-C++ ABI --> incompatiblity because GDALRasterBand has a new virtual method.
+C++ ABI --> incompatibility because GDALRasterBand has a new virtual method.

 Updated drivers
 ---------------